-As such, the development proposal will allow for an appropriate and supportable form of residential intensification that will promote surrounding transit and active transportation within an area of Brampton that is predominantly vacant and/or occupied by single-detached residential dwellings.
+As such, the development proposal will allow for an appropriate and supportable form of residential intensification that will promote surrounding transit and active transportation within an area of Brampton that is predominantly vacant and/or occupied by single detached residential dwellings.
 The subject property is also a part of the larger Block Plan 47-1 area which comprises a range and mix of proposed land uses that will contribute to the achievement of a complete community.

-The proposed development is in proximity to existing and planned transit corridors along The Gore Road and Clarkway Drive, as well as the existing bus route along Castlemore Road.
+The proposed development is in proximity to existing bus route along Castlemore Road.
 As such, the subject site will support the use of public transit and provide opportunities for cycling and walking in accordance with Sections 2.1.6 b), 2.2.1 d), and 2.4.1.2 of the PPS.